Catacombs are underground passageways used as a place of burial by Pagans, Christians, and Jews.

 St Callixtus Catacombs on the Appian Way is the final resting place of half a million Christians, including 16 Popes.

-Visitors can board Metro A (towards Anagnina) from Termini station and get down at San Giovanni (in Laterano).
+Visitors can board Metro A (towards Anagnina) from Termini station and get off at San Giovanni (in Laterano).

-From there, get on to bus number 218 (towards Ardeatina) and get down at the Fosse Ardeatine stop.
+From there, get to bus number 218 (towards Ardeatina) and get off at the Fosse Ardeatine stop.

 The catacombs are a quick walk from the bus stop.